 ViViD is a freeware game by the Layabouts.
 It's basically a platformer about a guy named Burt and his doctor.
 The doctor gives him pills and the game takes a strange turn. it can be downloaded here.

 - Art Shift: The game's scenery changes into a beautiful field for a moment during Day 9.
 This shows that Burt wants to completely see the world.

-- Color-Coded for Your Convenience: White is good and Red is dangerous.
+- Colour-Coded for Your Convenience: White is good and Red is dangerous.

 - Content Warnings: The game gives one on possibility of having epilepsy.

 - Fantastic Drug: Burt's medication, as he develops an addiction to it.
 The story itself is one about dependency (or more specifically, being dependent on something in your life to function normally, like heart medication.)